What Is a Go-To-Market Strategy? And How to Create One

 How to create a go-to-market strategy

-A go-to-market strategy compiles several other strategies and marketing methods to ensure a product enters the market with the best possible chance of success.
+A go-to-market strategy compiles several factors to ensure a product enters the market with the best possible chance of success.
+The following steps outline key elements you should consider and develop throughout the GTM process.

 1. Identify your target market.

-A target market is a group of individuals who have a shared set of features, such as demographic or psychographic similarities.
-The process of identifying the shared similarities between groups is called segmentation and involves researching the kinds of individuals or organizations that would be most likely to purchase your product.
+A target market (sometimes called target audience) is a group of individuals who share a set of features, such as demographic or psychographic similarities.
+Segmentation is the process of identifying these shared similarities and researching the kinds of individuals or organizations that would be most likely to purchase your product.

 As you identify your target market, answer these questions: